Responsibilities for Landlords

 At the start of a tenancy, you should clearly explain what you and your tenants are responsible for.

 If your property needs major repairs, you will need to arrange this.
 You can’t expect your tenants to pay for these.

 Your tenants will be responsible for small repairs such as:

 - Changing plugs and light bulbs

 If your tenants aren’t confident with DIY, you could recommend or put them in touch with contractors.

 Our Private Sector Housing team uses the Housing Health and Safety Rating System (HHSRS) guidelines when inspecting properties.
 Your properties must meet the legal standards of this document.
-Our Enforcement Policy can now be viewed.

 Rent deposit protection